b1ndark/project5/README.md

 #### **Colours used**

-The colours choosen for this project were neutral colours, mainly white as it is focused in a friendly enviroment and to atract any customer to the website, the colours are the following:
+The colours chosen for this project were neutral colours, mainly white as it is User friendly and to attract any customer to the website, the colours are the following:
 - Black colour: #000000
 - White colour: #ffffff
 - Red colour: #AA0000